 In matrix factorization, it could be argued that in general $Q_F(W)$ is not a good measure to assess the quality of a solution $W$, since any $W$ such that $\conv({X}) \subset \conv({W})$ implies $Q_F(W) = 0$, even if $W$ is very different from the ground truth $W^*$.
 In our case though, $Q_F(W)$ is relevant, since all the considered algorithms generate solutions $W$ which columns are close to $\conv({X})$.
 Indeed, VCA, SPA and ALLS generate solutions within $\conv({X})$.
 This is not always the case for SVCA and SSPA, because of the use of the median (a non-linear operator) for the aggregation of the columns of $X$.
 In practice though, they find solutions close to $\conv({X})$.

-\section{Numerical Experiments}
+\section{Numerical experiments}

 In this section, we study and compare the performance of ALLS, SVCA, and SSPA.
-We first consider synthetic datasets and then the unmixing of real-world hyperspectral images.
+We first consider synthetic data sets.
+Then we tackle the unmixing of real-world hyperspectral images and the extraction of features in facial images data sets.
 The code and data are available online\footnote{\url{https://gitlab.com/nnadisic/smoothed-separable-nmf}}.
 All algorithms are implemented in Matlab and run on a computer with an i5-8350U processor.